Ketogenic Diet: What is it?

 - SATISFYING SWEETS: Satiate that sweet tooth with a treat that hits the spot - without the guilt.
 Each purchase includes a box of 3 bags of our delicious Keto Mini Cookies.
 Perfect for on-the-go snacking, these mini cookies are ideal for fitting a quick indulgence into a busy schedule.
 With wholesome ingredients and natural sweetener, feel good about rewarding yourself for a job well done.

-- Low carb bread, keto bread - 0g net carbs per slice.
+- Low carb bagels - 0g net carbs per bagel.

-- Low calorie bread - only 45 calories per slice.
-Most low carb breads contain huge amounts of extra fat and calories to make them taste good.
+- Low calorie bagels - only 90 calories per bagel.
+Most low carb bagels contain huge amounts of extra fat and calories to make them taste good.
 Why waste calories when you don't need to?
 Even low carb dieters need to keep calories low

-- A perfect bread for diabetics and dieters
+- A perfect bagel for diabetics and dieters

 - DELICIOUSLY FUDGY BROWNIES rich chocolate taste with 94% less sugar than leading brands